 - Repair & Maintenance expenses

 - Salaries of employees – including salaries of family members (employing family members is an excellent way to save on taxes by income splitting).
 Note that you cannot pay family members a salary over and above what you would pay someone else to do the job.

 Business Expenses and Tax Deductions Especially for Home-Based Businesses

 Note that if you are operating a home-based business you must separate the business portion of expenses from personal expenses.
-For example, you cannot deduct all of the mortgage payment on your home or your entire electricity bill - you can deduct a portion based on the percentage of your home used for business purposes.
+For instance, you cannot deduct all of the mortgage payment on your home or your entire electricity bill.
+You can only deduct a portion based on the percentage of your home used for business purposes.